-Expats living in Belgium can easily keep in touch with friends and family around the world as well as contacts in their new home.
+Expats living in Belgium can easily keep in touch with friends and family around the world, as well as contacts in their new home.
 The telecommunications system in Belgium is modern, efficient and reliable.
-Mobile coverage is comprehensive with cafés and bars often offering free Wi-Fi.
+Mobile coverage is comprehensive, with cafés and bars often offering free WiFi.

 Mobile phones in Belgium

 Mobile phones are referred to as GSM in Belgium.
 GSM stores are easily found in most towns and have websites displaying their stock and services.

 Internet in Belgium

-To take out a contract, most being for a minimum of twelve months, customers need to provide identification, proof of address and a bank account number.
+Expats will find that most households are equipped with high-speed broadband.
+To take out a contract, most being binding for a minimum of twelve months, customers need to provide identification, proof of address and a bank account number.